-In our Year 2 report, Grant Thornton concluded that BILH had met the requirement specified in Paragraph 121 that it extend the CBM Program to all BILH Hospitals and other BILH Facilities that provide inpatient behavioral health treatment within three years of the Closing Date.
+In the Year 2 report, Grant Thornton concluded that BILH had met the requirement specified in Paragraph 121 that it extend the CBM Program to all BILH Hospitals and other BILH Facilities that provide inpatient behavioral health treatment within three years of the Closing Date.
 Refer to Grant Thornton's Year 2 report for further detail.

 Grant Thornton monitored the status and implementation plan for the CBM Program through discussions with BILH behavioral health management.
-BILH management confirmed that the consolidation of the CBM Program into the behavioral health management teams daily operations was extended into Year 5 and all future reporting periods, making executive committee meetings no longer warranted.
+BILH management confirmed that the consolidation of the CBM Program into the behavioral health management teams daily operations was extended into Year 6 and all future reporting periods, making executive committee meetings no longer warranted.
+BILH provided documentation of continued efforts to extend the CBM program during the period of October 1, 2023 through September 30, 2024 including integration of behavioral health emergency services in BILH hospitals, centralized bed-finding, and patient safety and quality monitoring.
 Grant Thornton will continue to monitor BILH's compliance with this requirement through the end of the Access Period.